Dreamer474747/Dreamer474747.github.io/calculator/READme.md

 well there you go, all of the differences that my mini-project has with its original ui which i found the ui on figma. check the credit section to see the ui creator's figma page and figma post(is it right to say "figma post" or "figma page"? never mind)

+### i tried to list all of the differences between my mini-project's ui and the original ui. you think i missed something? send me an email or message me in linkedin. i will definitely consider your message.

 ## Features

 1.**Responsive Design**: The calculator is designed to be responsive, ensuring that it adapts well to various screen sizes and devices.
 Whether you're using it on a desktop computer, laptop, tablet, or smartphone, the calculator will provide a seamless experience.